WildernessLabs/Meadow.ProjectLab/README.md

         ...
 ```

-1. Access the `ProjectLab` peripherals:
+3. To Access the `Project Lab` onboard peripherals:
 ```csharp
     if (projLab.EnvironmentalSensor is { } bme688)
     {